stanley-1/tp/docs/UserGuide.md

 * Items with `…`​ after them can be used any number of times.<br>
   e.g. `[t/TAG]…​` can be used as ` ` (i.e. 0 times), `t/friend`, `t/friend t/family` etc.

+* The '|' vertical bar indicates a choice that you have to make between the left and right options.<br>
+  e.g. in `[date/NAME:YYYY-MM-DD[:monthly|:yearly]]`, you can enter `date/Birthday:2021-01-01:yearly` to indicate an annual event called `Birthday` that repeats on 1 Jan yearly.

 * You may type your inputs in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.